François-Xavier LALANNE (1927-2008)

 It is composed of one Bélier, three Moutons Transhumants, two Moutons de Pierre, two Brebis and two Agneaux, made between 1979 and 2004.

-In 1970 Lalanne edits two very prestigious bars using the new ultra-white porcelain.
+In 1970 Lalanne edits two zoomorphic bars, both using the new ultra-white porcelain of the Manufacture de Sèvres.
 The Grasshopper Bar, 175 cm long, is produced in two copies only.
 One was offered by President Pompidou to Queen Elizabeth II in 1972.
 The other was sold for $ 1.64M by Sotheby's on May 24, 2018, lot 449.

 The Bar aux Autruches, 194 cm long overall, is much original in its design.
-The tray is held on each side in the beak of an ostrich.
+The tray is carried on each side in the beak of an ostrich.
 The standing birds turn their backs each other for the balance.
 The folding wings open laterally on a bottle rack.
 The tray is centered with a removable ice bucket in the shape of an egg.
 The ostriches are dated 1967 and bear the mark of the Manufacture de Sèvres.

 The Ostrich bar was assembled in six units.
 One of them is exhibited in the permanent collections of the Musée de Sèvres and another one was deposited at the Palais de l'Elysée at the request of Pompidou.
 Another copy was sold for € 6.2M by Sotheby's on November 21, 2017 from a lower estimate of € 700K, lot 40.

 The Bar aux Autruches, 194 cm long overall, is much original in its design.
-The tray is held on each side in the beak of an ostrich.
+The tray is carried on each side in the beak of an ostrich.
 The standing birds turn their backs each other for the balance.
 The folding wings open laterally on a bottle rack.
 The tray is centered with a removable ice bucket in the shape of an egg.
 The ostriches are dated 1967 and bear the mark of the Manufacture de Sèvres.

 The Ostrich bar was assembled in six units.
 One of them is exhibited in the permanent collections of the Musée de Sèvres and another one was deposited at the Palais de l'Elysée at the request of Pompidou.
 Another copy was sold for € 6.2M by Sotheby's on November 21, 2017 from a lower estimate of € 700K, lot 40.